 There are several gorgeous beaches dotted throughout Iraklia.
 The majority of these can be reached via pedestrian hiking trails or by boat.

 Two charming villages can be found in Iraklia: Panayia and Ayios Georgios.
 Luscious green vegetation, dense woods, and natural springs make Iraklia a perfect destination for those that like to get back to nature.

 Kea (Tzia in Greek) floats in the Cycladic archipelago just two hours away from Athens.
 Despite its proximity to the mainland, little Kea feels a million miles away from the chaos of modern living.

-The island of Kimolos makes a nice alternative travel destination in the Cyclades, away from the crowds.
+The island of Kimolos makes a nice alternative travel destination in the Cyclades islands, away from the crowds.
 Despite being located beside popular Milos, Kimolos remains relatively unknown.

 It doesn’t get much more off the beaten track than Kythnos.
 The name of the island is derived from the ancient Greek word “Keftho” which means “hidden”.

 True to Cycladic island form, the capital of the island is called the “Chora”.
-Kythnos Chora is a labyrinth-like network of narrow streets and passageways that twist and turn to open out into bustling piazzas where locals sit beneath the Mediterranean sun drinking strong Elliniko coffee and playing backgammon.
+Kythnos Chora is a labyrinth-like network of narrow streets and passageways that twist and turn to open out into bustling piazzas.
+Here, locals sit beneath the Mediterranean sun drinking strong Elliniko coffee and playing backgammon.

 The volcanic island of Milos sits at the southernmost part of the Cyclades.
-Thanks to its volcanic activity, Milos is characterised by colourful cliffs and surreal rock formations that shimmer beneath the sun in shades of red.
+Thanks to its volcanic activity, Milos is characterised by colourful cliffs and surreal rock formations that shimmer beneath the sun in shades of red and white.